Sethispr/cupid-test/src/content/docs/general/market.md

 description: Page for explaining market command.
 ---

-This page explains how to use the market command to buy and sell cards in the game.

 View cards available on the market with `=market [filters]` or the alias `=mk [filters]`.

 :::note[Filters]